seanox/aspect-js/manual/en/markup.md

 console output.
 The interval starts automatically with refreshing the declared HTML element and will terminated and/or removed when:
 - The element no longer exists in the DOM.
-- the condition attribute is `false`
+- the condition attribute is used that is not `true`

-If an HTML element is declared as an interval, the original inner HTML code is used as a template, and during the intervals the inner HTML code is first emptied, the template is generated individually with each interval cycle, and the result is added to the inner HTML code.
+If an HTML element is declared as an interval, the original inner HTML code is used as a template, and during the intervals the inner HTML code is first emptied, the template is generated individually with each interval cycle, and the result is inserted as inner HTML code.

 ```html
 <span interval="1000">